empathyco/x/packages/x-components/contributing/design-system.md

 Tokens.
 Making those tokens depending on the others we can make changes with the granularity we
 need:

-- If we change the value of `--x-color-lead` token, then all the components besides the buttons, will be affected.
+- If we change the value of `--x-color-base-lead` token, then all the components besides the buttons, will be affected.

-- If we change the value of `--x-color-background-button` the color of all the buttons and its variations will change, but the rest of the components will keep using the `--x-color-lead`.
+- If we change the value of `--x-color-background-button` the color of all the buttons and its variations will change, but the rest of the components will keep using the `--x-color-base-lead`.

 - If we change the value of `--x-color-background-button-secondary` then only that variation of the button will be affected.